 Just how much do plumbers make from state to state?
 Does it actually matter where you live if you want to be a plumber?

 The answer is yes!
 Plumbers’ salaries vary not only by location but also by experience and job title.
-We’ve compiled the info you need to know about residential and commercial plumbing salaries right here in this easy-to-read guide.
+We’ve compiled the information you need to know about residential and commercial plumbing salaries right here in this easy-to-read guide.

 The Top 10 States with Highest Plumber Salaries